dat-ecosystem-archive/DEPs/proposals/0000-wire-protocol.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

 - Encryption might not make sense in some contexts (eg, IPC, or if the transport layer is already providing encryption).
 Should this DEP recognize this explicitly?
-- What parts of the design do you expect to resolve through the DEP consensus process before this gets merged?
-- What parts of the design do you expect to resolve through implementation and code review, or are left to independent library or application developers?
-- What related issues do you consider out of scope for this DEP that could be addressed in the future independently of the solution that comes out of this DEP?
+Does not need to be addressed before Draft status.
 - How do "ack"s work?
+Should be resolved before Draft status.
 - There is a potential race condition with channel index numbers.
 If each peer sends a new Feed message on a new channel at the same time (aka, before the remote message is received), what should peers do?
 Probably ignore the channel and try again.
 Possibly channel indices should go even/odd depending on the peer proposing to prevent conflicts.
+Does not need to be resolved before Draft status.

 # Changelog